My Special One

 My Special One (君がトクベツ, Kimi ga Tokubetsu) is a Japanese manga series written and illustrated by Momoko Kōda.
 It was serialized in Shueisha's shōjo manga magazine Bessatsu Margaret from March 2019 to January 2025.
 A live-action film adaptation premiered in Japanese theaters in June 2025.
-A television drama sequel premiered in September 2025.
+A television drama sequel aired from September to November 2025.

+Synopsis

+After a humiliating rejection, Sahoko has sworn to never fall in love with attractive men again.
+That is, until she meets the idol Kouta Kirigaya who visits her family restaurant.
+Sahoko is initially cold to Kouta, owing to her previous vow, but gradually warms up to him.